SeanGit95/Radware-CWAAP-Splunk-Event-Collector/README.md

 ## Logging

 - The app uses Python's `logging` module to provide detailed logs for debugging and operational tracking.
 Adjust the logging level according to your needs on the Configuration tab in Splunk.

-## License

-Include the license information for your repository here if applicable.

----

-This README file provides comprehensive guidance on how to set up, configure, and use the Radware-CWAAP-Splunk-Event-Collector.
-If there are additional features or configurations in your code, consider expanding on them in this document.